 The entitlement of employees to paid holiday leave or paid sick leave (or both) in their main job.

 Part-time workers in main job

-People who were employees and usually work fewer than 35 hours a week in their main job, and did so in the reference week.
+People who were employees and usually work fewer than 35 hours a week in their main job, and either did so during the reference week, or were not at work in the reference week.

 Employed people who usually worked fewer than 35 hours a week (in all jobs) and either did so during the reference week, or were not at work in the reference week.

 The week preceding the week in which the interview was conducted.